 “Fresh” App users can easily filter their searches to identify the closest stores, the relevant pick-up time or the desired price levels.

 Allow the app users to send gifts to their friends and family app-to-app.
 From the menu and “send gift” area of the app they can personalise their message and choose the products you have made available for them.
 The app user pays in the app and the gift is sent.
 For the friend it appears in the app with the message and in-store the unique voucher code is used to redeem the gift.

 DIGITAL RECEIPTS IN THE APP

-Digital receipts can be available for the customers in the app.
+In the “Fresh” app program, digital receipts can be available for the customers.
 Allow the app user to send the receipt to his/her e-mail.

 SCAN CODES & GET REWARDS IN THE APP

 Scan codes received offline or online and receive unique content in your app.
 This can be paper codes received in-store after a purchase and the content in your app may be rewards/coupons, but also e.g. games.
 In this example below the app user scans a paper code and gets a 50% off on a smoothie coupon in the app.

 “ONE-SCAN” IS THE ULTIMATE CUSTOMER EXPERIENCE

 If your POS can support using multiple coupons per identification (”one-scan”) and also support tender we recommend creating a slightly different app user experience where there is only one unique code presented in the app.
 All other coupons, rewards, stamp cards etc are still unique giving the same functionality such as single-use and analytics, but you do not present the codes to the consumer.